Financial-Times/next-syndication-api/README.md

 ## Emails

 Emails are sent by the `db-persist` worker using nodemailer and gmail.
 This is used to email the syndication team when a client interacts with an article where they would need to pay more to republish it (e.g. external contributor articles, frequently in Life & Arts section)
+The above utilizes the `EMAIL_PLATFORM_API_KEY` found in Doppler.
+To generate a new key, you should contact the #email-management channel on Slack and request a new key.
+Once received, ensure to update this key in Doppler accordingly.

 [Troubleshooting](runbook.md) help is in the runbook.